Elizabeth Meyer

-Elizabeth E Meyer, was born in Baltimore in 1953.
-She was instrumental in the restoration of the J Class Yachts beginning with Endeavour in the mid 1980s.
+Elizabeth E Meyer (born 1953; Baltimore, Maryland) was instrumental in the restoration of the J Class Yachts beginning with Endeavour in the mid 1980s.
 She is married to Michael McCaffrey.

 Life

 Her parents were medical doctors, a psychiatrist and an epidemiologist.
 Her grandfather was Eugene Meyer, investment banker and first president of the World Bank.
 He also owned The Washington Post publishing company.
 Her grandmother was Agnes Ernst Meyer, social activist and journalist.
 Elizabeth's aunt was Katharine Graham, owner of The Washington Post during Watergate.
 Meyer attended a Quaker Friends Academy and Bennington College in Vermont where she studied English.
 For a time she worked at sail making, also volunteering at a zoo and running a restaurant before starting a building restoration company in 1977.
 She published Yaahting, a parody of the magazine Yachting.
 She also wrote for Nautical Quarterly.

 Meyer has been politically active, opposing the Vietnam War and being involved in local politics in Newport, Rhode Island.